xxixror/security-compliance-automation-ansible/README.md

 This approach helps ensure that security controls are applied uniformly and that compliance checks can be performed efficiently and repeatedly.

+---

+⚠️ Note:
+GitHub PDF preview may not display some images correctly.
+Please download the PDF to view the full report.